 Due to capacity constraints not all students are accepted to the minor.
 Admission is competitive and academic performance is the primary decision factor.
 The average GPAs for admitted students are listed below.
 The GPAs are updated after each quarterly admission cycle.
 More information on the admission process can be found in the 'Admission and Declaration Process' section of this page.

-During the winter 2018 application process, the average GPAs were:
+During the spring 2018 application process, the average GPAs were:

 Admission and Declaration Process

 The College of Business & Economics has quarterly application deadlines for all majors and concentrations excluding Economics and Manufacturing and Supply Chain Management.
 The deadlines are also enforced for the Business Analytics minor.
 To view the current deadlines please click on the link below.